Urban Ark – Manawa Taiao

 Domestic, stray and feral

-From a conservation point of view, cats are classified into three groups:
+From a conservation perspective, cats are classified into three groups:

-• Domestic Your ordinary moggy, well-fed, looked after and hopefully de-sexed.
+• Domestic Your ordinary house cat, well-fed, looked after and hopefully de-sexed and microchipped.

 • Stray Homeless but often fed by well-meaning individuals.
 They sometimes form colonies around shelter and a good food source.
 Any offspring are likely to become feral.